hunkim/VibeSoftwareEngineering/chapters/chapter-01.md

-# Chapter 1: Introduction to Vive Software Engineering
+# Chapter 1: Introduction to Vibe Software Engineering

 > *"Software is not just about solving problems; it's about creating solutions that can grow, evolve, and inspire the developers who work with them."*